sconde01/Phase-5-travel-safe-girl/README.md

 # README

-Sure!
-Below is a sample README for your "Travel Safe Girl" app:

 # Travel Safe Girl

 Travel Safe Girl is a web application designed to empower and support women travelers by providing a platform where they can share and access reviews about various travel destinations.
 The app aims to promote safe and budget-friendly travel experiences for women all around the world.